Stefano Bernardi headshot

 Optional Step.
 Pre-Translate the Entire Manual

-Before inviting translators to translate your manual, you can take advantage of our Pre-Translate feature.
+Before inviting translators to translate your manual, you can take advantage of our Pre-Translate feature to efficiently translate technical manuals.

 Redokun uses Translation Memories to offer accurate translation suggestions for identical source segments based on your previously translated documents.
 In other words, it detects segments that are similar to the content you’ve already translated and automatically fills in the relevant portions of text with the past translations.